sarahkona47/Movie-Recommender-using-shiny/README.md

 The **main features** of the app includes:

 1. ***Tab 1***: Analytics
 - In this tab, you are able to explore the dataset and create interactive plots.
-The user is able to input parameters (Language, Genre, etc).
+The user is able to input parameters (Language, Genre, & Date).
   - The first graph is a horizontal bar plot that displays the top movies depending on the user's input for Language and Genre(s).
   - The second graph is a line graph that displays the amount of movies produced per year depending on the user's input for Language(s).
   - The third graph is a point plot that displays the total number of movies per Genre depending on the user's input for a Language.